 The history of the House

-That sentence became one of the pillars of the House.
-Whoever entered, entered as a human being.
-Not as a soldier or officer.
+That sentence became, as it were, one of the pillars of the House.
+Whoever entered, entered as a person, not as a soldier or officer.
 Orders were also forbidden in Talbot House.
-Tubby insisted that the House should be a place where people could forget about the war for a while.
+Tubby insisted that the House should be a place where soldiers could forget about the war for a while.
 The sign next to the door that reads "To pessimists, way out!" speaks volumes in that regard.
 The House is full of such signs, which in many cases eliminate the need to give orders.
 They are short jokes that subtly make something clear.
 Running a soldiers' house without discipline may seem impossible, but Tubby has succeeded in this way.

 History Links